OHI-Science/bhi-1.0-archive/baltic2015/prep/AO/ao_prep.md

 ![](ao_prep_files/figure-markdown_github/plot%20scores%20levels%20of%20aggregation-3.png)

-#### 3.4.1.2 Plot the monitoring area mean scores on a map
+#### Plot the monitoring area mean scores on a map

-Each of the alternative score methods plotted on a separate map.
+Each of the alternative score methods is plotted on a separate map.

 ``` r
 ##plot on map